RisingStack/node-style-guide/README.md

 - Only throw in synchronous functions

   Try-catch blocks cannot be used to wrap async code.
-They will bubble up to to the top, and bring down the entire process.
+They will bubble up to the top, and bring down the entire process.

   ```javascript